 Resume Formatting Begins With Clear Organization

-Your resume can help you land a brilliant first job and launch your career into the stratosphere, but before that happens, your readers will have to understand and remember your primary points.
+Your recent graduate resume can help you land a brilliant first job and launch your career into the stratosphere, but before that happens, your readers will have to understand and remember your primary points.
 This starts with clear organization and formatting, and LiveCareer can help with both.
-Take advantage of the sophisticated resume building tools on the site before finalize your resume and send it off.
+Take advantage of our resume builder and cover letter builder tools before finalizing your resume (and cover letter!) and hitting the Submit button.